Does Alaska Assume all KSM Project Risk?

 - Plans include a Water Storage Facility (WSF) upstream of the Alaskan border.
 As part of its operations, Seabridge plans to discharge treated water from two Water Treatment Plants (WTPs), which will be located in the Mitchell Valley.
 These WTPs will reduce the concentrations of many parameters in the Unuk River and the water quality contained behind the WSF will be no worse than what has seen to be occurring naturally at the site and is currently flowing down the river to Alaska.

-- On tables that can be found here, (LINK to a newly created page for the tables in the PDF) a summary of the data collected in upper Mitchell Creek has been compared to the average projected Water Treatment Plant discharge concentrations, which were determined in pilot testing.
+- On tables that can be found here, a summary of the data collected in upper Mitchell Creek has been compared to the average projected Water Treatment Plant discharge concentrations, which were determined in pilot testing.
 As the tables indicate, all predicted Water Treatment Plan discharge concentrations are at or below the average background concentrations in upper Mitchell Creek, which means water discharge will create an improvement over natural background conditions, and this will not impact water quality within the Unuk River.

 - The WSF construction and operation plans acknowledge the existing presence of naturally occurring acid water and account for the presence of future acid generation, with the inclusion of an asphalt core into the WSF design.